MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-onenote.md

 If you plan to move your users to OneNote for Windows 10, make sure their notebooks have been moved to a cloud storage location, such as OneDrive for Business.
 To do that, you can provide them the instructions in [Move OneNote notebooks from your computer to OneDrive](https://support.office.com/article/b43692ae-ce27-4ab9-a8ad-a2aed225e6a5).

-## Timing of changes to the default installation behavior of OneNote
+## When do these changes take effect?

 The change to the default installation behavior for OneNote will take effect at different times, depending on which version of Office you’re deploying to your users.